cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-meowbrek2.md

 ::: tip

-If you already have *rootless* palera1n installed and set it up **before April 27th, 2023**, you can ignore this section.
+If you already have *rootless* palera1n installed and set it up **after April 27th, 2023**, you can ignore this section.

 :::